iffahrezali/pedestrian-tracking/README.md

 | Recall (%) | 23.16 | 12.29 | 8.73 |
 | Quality (%)| 29.34 | 67.04 | 25.64 |

+The proposed pedestrian tracking also shows a good performance, with more 52.51% and 54.75% recall compared to other methods.
+The proposed method hits the best overall quality in pedestrian tracking, with 15.32% and 16.91% higher than other methods.
+Therefore, based on the results, the proposed method has the best performance in terms of precision, recall, and quality.

 ### F-1 Score
 | Methods| Haar-like features | HOG | Combination of method |
 | --------------|------------|-------------|---------|
 | F-1 score (%) | 18.71 | 16.06 | 40.82 |

-The results obtained indicate that when using a combination of Haar-like features and HOG method, the number of correct detections is increased.
-Although the proposed method has the most pedestrians correctly detected, the number of false positives or incorrect pedestrian detections is the highest, with a difference of 216.
-It suggests that the proposed approach detecting irrelevant items.
-In comparison to Haar-like features and HOG method, the proposed approach has the least number of 94 and 98 undetected pedestrians respectively, out of 179 total pedestrians in the video.
-Even under most favourable conditions, the proposed method is far from perfect.
-However, high false positive is not necessarily bad.
-Some extra false positives or false alarms are better than saving some false negative.
-In other words, for precaution measures, it is better to get non-pedestrians labelled as pedestrians over leaving pedestrians labelled as non-pedestrians.
+The F1-score for proposed approach is the highest compared to Haar-like and HOG method.
+It has higher percentage with a difference of 22.11% and 24.76% respectively.
+This implies that the proposed approach is the one to beat and has sufficiently competitive trade-off between the precision and recall values compared to other methods.

+# Future Prospects
+Reducing false positive is important in minimizing the detection of irrelevant objects.
+The datasets for video format in pedestrian tracking are limited compared to still images.
+Hence, the establishment of new dataset is needed as a benchmark.
+The findings of this project can be useful for future works which may want to propose a pedestrian tracking using real-time video with a diverse and high-quality data.